superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 ## Introduction

-Of the different types of information - words, pictures, and connections between things - relationships in particular are interesting; they show how things interact and create networks.
+Of the various types of information - words, pictures, and connections between things - relationships are especially interesting; they show how things interact and create networks.
+But not all ways of representing these relationships are the same.
+In machine learning, how we do vector represention of relationships is consequential for performance on a wide range of tasks.
-BoW approach
-Using vectors, we can take advantage of relationship data to understand and describe things that exist in networks better.

-Let's examine ...
-a real-life example of how entities can be turned into vectors using their connections, a common practice in machine learning, to perform a classification problem... using a dataset of scientific papers, each with a Bag-of-Words descriptor measure classification performance to evaluate how well BoW descriptors represent their respective papers (...citation pairs) (How well can we predict the topic of a paper using different information sources?) not sufficient to accurately reconstruct the citation graph..
+We compare a Bag-of-Words approach to representing relationship data vs. Node2Vec and GraphSAGE representations for their performance in a real-life classification and similarity tasks on a dataset of scientific papers, to see which approach better understands and describes things that exist in networks.

+Specifically, evaluate how well BoW descriptors vs. Node2Vec and GraphSAGE approaches represent academic articles, by measuring their performance on classification and citation tasks. not sufficient to accurately reconstruct the citation graph..
-2 other methods that take advantage of vector representation.. to achieve more accurate node representations and perform classification tasks better..
+2 other methods of vector representation.. to achieve more accurate node representations and perform classification tasks better..

 **Our dataset**
 We're going to work with a subset of the Cora citation network.
-It comprises 2708 scientific papers (nodes) and the connections indicate citations between them.
+This subset comprises 2708 scientific papers (nodes) and connections indicating citations between them.
 Each paper has a BoW (Bag-of-Words) descriptor containing 1433 words.
 The papers in the dataset are also divided into 7 different topics, each paper belongs to exactly one of them.

 **Loading the dataset**